Automated user provisioning is one of multiple scenarios included in a more general automated administration system.

 - Payroll staff create a record for a new hire in the HR application.

-The IAM system detects this change and submits a matching
+The identity and access management (IAM) system detects this change and submits a matching

 access request for a directory account, home directory, mail